-The bill enhances New Jersey's farmland preservation laws by allowing state, local, and nonprofit entities to acquire fee simple titles and development easements on farmland at negotiated prices that may exceed appraised values under certain conditions.
-Local government units intending to use constitutionally dedicated funds must adopt an ordinance approving the purchase price based on the land's unique characteristics, and the county governing body must review and approve the sale agreement.
-The bill also requires public hearings and reports for state or nonprofit acquisitions that exceed appraised values.
-Additionally, it clarifies the appraisal process for development easements, mandating two independent appraisals and allowing the state to cover up to 80% of appraisal costs, with potential full funding in emergencies.
-Notably, it removes the previous restriction on purchasing development easements above appraised values, providing more flexibility in preservation efforts.
+The bill authorizes state, local, and nonprofit entities in New Jersey to acquire fee simple titles and development easements on farmland at negotiated prices that may exceed the appraised value, contingent upon certain conditions.
+Local government units intending to use constitutionally dedicated funds for these acquisitions must adopt an ordinance approving the purchase price based on the land's unique characteristics, and the county governing body must review and approve the sale agreement.
+The bill also mandates public hearings and reporting for acquisitions involving state or nonprofit organizations.
+Additionally, it amends existing laws to allow for two independent appraisals to determine land value for both agricultural and nonagricultural purposes, with the state covering up to 80% of appraisal costs, and removes the previous restriction on purchasing development easements above appraised values.

 Statutes affected: Introduced: 4:1C-31, 4:1C-43.1, 13:8C-39, 13:8C-50